Rishi-Prasadha/MLB_ML_Pitching_Prediction/README.md

 There are 7 models in the Jake folder of this project.
 Two are random forest models, one is a combination of the two random forest models, and four are SVM models.
 The combination of random forest models achieved the highest accuracy during model validation at 53%.
 The combination model also had relatively balanced f1 scores for SL, CU, and FF pitch types.
 However, during the live testing of the Verlander game on 9/23/22 the Poly SVM model had the best results.
 This could be do to variance with one game being a small sample size.
 More testing of the models is required to make any definitive conclusions.

 (Noah's report and summary)

+For the neural network model, the 1st model with 100 epochs and the adam optimizer performed the best with the training and validation data as shown below:

+Using the Lime library, the neural network's feature importance could be extracted for an instance in the validation data.
+Below is the feature importance for what most likely correlates with Justin Verlander throwing a curveball.
+As we can see a 3-0, 2-1 and 3-1 count has the highest correlation with a curveball being thrown:

+After the September 29, 2022 game, the models were tested on game data.
+Surprisingly, the non-adaptive SGD model performed the best at 48.5% accuracy, while the adam model performed at 42.6% accuracy.
+But after further analysis, the SGD model only predicted fastballs and has that accuracy value because Justin Verlander throws ~50% fastballs in an outing.

 ---